-This creamy Vegan Tuscan White Bean Soup only takes 30 minutes to prepare and is filled with nutritious vegetables, potato, cannellini beans, and dried herbs.
-With 11 grams of fiber and 12 grams of protein per serving, it makes a satisfying lunch or dinner.
-Serve with crusty bread for sopping up the deliciously creamy broth.
-Nut-free with gluten-free and oil-free options.
+This creamy vegan Tuscan White Bean Soup takes just 30 minutes to prepare and is filled with healthy vegetables, creamy potato, white beans, and herbs.
+You'll love this flavorful soup for both lunch and dinner.
+This recipe is nut-free with gluten-free and oil-free options.

 Creamy yet light